danielfdickinson/papandreou-perfectionist/README.md

 Type: `boolean`
 Default: `true`

-Set this to `true` to traim trailing zeros in numbers.
+Set this to `true` to trim trailing zeros in numbers.

 ```css
 /* true */